 Note that for capacities allocated by the TSO (through implicit allocation) for Loenhout or for Distribution Domestic Exit Points, the Rate Type is always Yearly.

-Exit Transmission Services at Domestic Points always include the high pressure (HP) Exit Service and may include the Pressure Service (PS)and odorisation (ODO).
+Exit Transmission Services at Domestic Points always include the high pressure (HP) Exit Service and may include the Pressure Service (PS)and Odorisation Service (ODO).

 Via the Pressure Service (PS), Fluxys Belgium reduces the pressure at a Domestic Point within the contractual minimum and maximum pressure limits.

-Odorisation consists in Fluxys Belgium injecting an odorant in gas at Domestic Points where an odorisation facility is operated by Fluxys Belgium.
+The Odorisation Service (ODO) consists in Fluxys Belgium injecting an odorant in gas at Domestic Points where an odorisation facility is operated by Fluxys Belgium.

 The subscription of Exit Capacity at Domestic Points (MTSRd,x,ct,y,XP) implies the delivery (and the payment, according to section 6) of these services in function of the respective coefficients PSXP¸ and ODOXP.
 These coefficients are set per End User Domestic Point or per Aggregated Receiving Station (ARS) for Distribution Domestic Points, have a value between 0 and 1 and are published on Fluxys Belgium’s website.

-Entry Transmission Services at Domestic Points always include the Entry Service and may include the Pressure Service (PS).
+Entry Transmission Services at Domestic Points always include the Entry Service and may include the Pressure Service (PS), the Odorisation Service (ODO) and the Quality Conversion to H Service (QCtoH).

+Via the Pressure Service (PS), Fluxys Belgium increases the pressure delivered at a Domestic Point for Injection to the operating pressure of the network (local compression) or protects the network from an overpressure that would be delivered by the Domestic Point for Injection (local pressure reducing station).

+The Odorisation Service (ODO) consists in Fluxys Belgium injecting an odorant in gas at the Domestic Points for Injection where an odorisation facility is operated by Fluxys Belgium.

+The Quality Conversion to H Service (QCtoH) offers the possibility to inject a non Compatible Gas at Domestic Points for Injection where a blending facility is operated by Fluxys Belgium to mix the non Compatible Gas with H-gas so that the blend is a Compatible Gas.

-Via the Pressure Service, Fluxys Belgium increases the pressure to the operating pressure of the network at which a Domestic Point is connected.The subscription of Entry Capacity at Domestic Points (MTSRd,e,ct,y,XP) implies the delivery (and the payment, according to section 6) of these services in function of the coefficient PSXP.
-This coefficient is set per Domestic Point, has a value between 0 and 1 and is published on Fluxys Belgium’s website.
+The subscription of Entry Capacity at Domestic Points (MTSRd,e,ct,y,XP) implies the delivery (and the payment, according to section 6) of these services in function of the coefficient PSXP, ODOXP and QCtoHXP.
+These coefficients are set per Domestic Point, have values between 0 and 1 and are published on Fluxys Belgium’s website.

 For two specific cases of End Users located in Belgium near a border and directly connected to the Transmission Grid of an Adjacent TSO or to the grid of a foreign Distribution Network Operator (currently: from Veldwezelt to Steenfabriek Wienerberger and from Momignies to Gerresheimer Momignies), Direct Line MTSR (MTSRdl) is offered instead of Entry and Exit MTSR.